 Pro Tip: Consider putting a reminder in your calendar several days before notice is required.

 How much is the security deposit?
 It should be spelled out in the lease.
 How much do you have to commit to paying upfront, when do you get it back and what do you have to do to get it back when you leave?
 You may need to get your carpets professionally cleaned before you move.
 The general rule of thumb is you must return the apartment in the same condition you received it, less normal wear and tear.

 Also, make sure you understand when rent is due and what the late fees are if you miss a rent payment.

 4. Rental Insurance Requirement

-Today, many apartments require renter’s insurance before move in.
-A landlord’s insurance policy generally does not protect damage to your personal belongings, but renter’s insurance can (subject to terms and limits of the policy).
+Today, many apartments require renter’s insurance before you move in.
+A landlord’s insurance policy generally does not protect against damage to your personal belongings but renter’s insurance can (subject to terms and limits of the policy).
 A renter’s insurance policy can also offer financial protection for liability coverage if, for example, you are found liable for one of your guests who was injured visiting your apartment (subject to terms of your policy and coverage limits).
 It is important to read and understand your entire insurance policy.

 5. Community Rules

 You may have community rules designed to create a safe, livable environment.
 These may include prohibitions about what you’re allowed to put on your patio or balcony, how you can and cannot use public spaces, noise levels, pets, restrictions on guests, unit inspections, and more.
 Make sure that you understand these guidelines and are comfortable with them.

 Read through the lease agreement and make sure you understand the commitments you are making.
 Find out what the rent includes, the term of the lease, the details on rent and other costs, whether rental insurance is required, the rules you’ll have to live by, and more.
 Make sure you read and understand the entire lease agreement, but hopefully this article gives you a nice start.